mlodato517/dotfiles/README.md

 This copies over some FISH specific config files so, if you're not using FISH, ignore those.

+There are also some aliases in here you may need to install things for such as:

+- `exa`

 ## Terminal

 This copies over some Alacritty specific config files so, if you're not using that, ignore those.

+The assumed prompt is Starship so you might want that too.

 ## Brewfile (MacOS)